ZethEnterprise/Zent.Iso20022/4.Source/README.md

 2. Also locate all nonCoded CodeSets with their Coded parents
 3. Link all Coded CodeSets with their External opposites
 4. Generate Enums

+# 2024-07-25
+Hello fellow nerds (in the best meaningful way)!
+So...
+Looking into these new codes from the new ISO repository and External CodeSet files I think I am about that place in time, where I can make an educated guess: Everything from External CodeSet file is seen in the XSD files as stringbased restrictions.
+This means that my set will actually be able to enrich this part even more.
+It also means that I might need to add some possibility of chosing between having a "RawStringOfField" and "EnumOfFieldWithRealFieldName" or the other way around (in order to not making breaking changes when people are migrating from their versions over to mine).

+(oddly enough I am talking about others using mine - who knows whether that will be something that will be happening at all...?
+Oh well - one can hope)